fdformula/FiniteDifferenceFormula.jl/README.md

 where len = length(points).
 It is this equation that gives the formula for computing f^(n)(x[i]) and the truncation error in the big-O notation as well.

-### function decimalplaces( ) or decimalplaces(n)

-Without argument, the function returns current decimal places.
-With argument n, it sets the decimal places to be n for generating Julia function for a formula.
-Without/before calling the function, 16 decimal places are used by default.

 ### function formula( )

 The function generates and lists